2018 Award Update (October 10, 2018): 2018 Award winners have been selected and approved by the Board of Directors. See 2018 Award winners here.

 In any given year, if there are not enough candidates or candidates who merit nomination for a particular award, the AC may recommend that no award be given that year.
 The decision not to present an award will be made by a simple majority vote of AC with its recommendation presented to the Board for final action.
 Applications for award nominations can be carried forward one year from the submission year.

 Award winners will be notified by IDA’s President no later than October 1, and invited to take part in an awards ceremony at IDA’s Annual General Meeting.
+(2018 Award recipients will be notified by October 10, 2018.)

 A press announcement will be released with information about award winners.
 Winners will be announced on IDA’s website and information may be shared via our social media accounts.